JohanAlvedal/PumpSteer/README.md

 ## 🗃️ Recorder Data Requirement

 PumpSteer calculates price levels using 72 hours of raw electricity price history from Home Assistant's recorder.
-Long-term statistics are not used, so ensure the recorder keeps at least three days of[...]
+Long-term statistics are not used, so ensure the recorder keeps at least three days off data

 ---